-The Related Posts feature scans all of your posts, analyzes them, and lets you show contextual posts your visitors might be interested in reading after they’re done with whatever post they’re on.
+The Related Posts feature scans all of your post content, analyzes it, and uses the results to display additional posts your visitors might be interested in reading after they’re finished with the current post.

-Most sites who activate this see an increase in traffic.
+Most sites that activate this see an increase in traffic.
 Unlike many other related post plugins, we do all the analysis, processing, and serving from our cloud, so there is no additional load on your server.
-(That’s why many plugins like YARPP or Similar Posts are often banned by web hosts, but Jetpack Related Posts are allowed.)
+That’s why Jetpack Related Posts are allowed on web hosts even when similar plugins are banned.

 - Related content will not appear unless we think we can show at least 3 good results (to avoid simply cross-linking posts with one another).